selsamman/amorphic-docs/index.md

 ### How it works

 You define objects that live on both in the browser and on the server as part of user's session with the server.
 Your object methods are defined either as executing in the browser or on the server.
 You may call methods on the server from within methods on the browser.
 When you do so all properties are synchronized and your call is executed on the server.
-The upshot is that you choose where to execute your code based criteria such as speed, proximity to persistent storage or security but the structure and coding style does not have to vary (except for access to server only resources).
+The upshot is that you choose where to execute your code based on criteria such as speed, proximity to persistent storage or security but the structure and coding style does not have to vary (except for access to server only resources).

 To keep track of all this you need to define your objects using Amorphic's templating system which lets you define object, their properties and relationships to other objects.
-As a bonus this definition also serves as the core a database schema that is lightly augmented with an external schema file to take care of data base dependent considerations like object to table mappings and foreign keys.
-You can save and and retrieve objects and their relationships to any depth with a simple call with full ACID support if Postgres is chosen as the database.
+As a bonus this definition also serves as the core to a database schema that is lightly augmented with an external schema file to take care of data base dependent considerations like object to table mappings and foreign keys.
+You can save and retrieve objects and their relationships to any depth with a simple call with full ACID support if Postgres is chosen as the database.

 Finally mapping your objects to the screen uses data-binding that is analogous to Angular except that it has tighter integration with your object definitions.
 For example you can define values and descriptions for a multi-valued property as part of your object template, bind that to a select control and it will automatically populate the options.
 ### Model, View, Controller